-The diagnosis for a person who has diabetes is based on finding low glucose levels in the blood while the person is experiencing symptoms.
+The diagnosis is based on finding low glucose levels in the blood while the person is experiencing symptoms.

 Symptoms of hypoglycemia are treated by consuming sugar in any form.

-Doses of drugs that cause hypoglycemia may need to be decreased.
+Doses of medications that cause hypoglycemia may need to be decreased.

 Normally, the body maintains the level of glucose in the blood within a range of about 70 to 110 milligrams per deciliter (mg/dL), or 3.9 to 6.1 millimoles per liter (mmol/L) of blood.
 In hypoglycemia, the glucose level becomes too low.
-In diabetes mellitus, the glucose level in the blood becomes too high, a condition called hyperglycemia().
-Although diabetes is characterized by high levels of glucose in the blood, many people with diabetes periodically experience hypoglycemia due to side effects of diabetes treatment Medication Treatment of Diabetes Mellitus Many people with diabetes require medication to lower blood glucose levels, relieve symptoms, and prevent complications of diabetes.
+Although diabetes mellitus, a disorder involving blood glucose levels, is characterized by high levels of glucose in the blood (hyperglycemia), many people with diabetes periodically experience hypoglycemia due to side effects of diabetes treatment Medication Treatment of Diabetes Mellitus Many people with diabetes require medication to lower blood glucose levels, relieve symptoms, and prevent complications of diabetes.
 There are two types of diabetes mellitus Type 1, in which... read more .
 Hypoglycemia is uncommon among people without diabetes.

-Low levels of glucose in the blood interfere with the function of many organ systems.
-The brain is particularly sensitive to low glucose levels, because sugar is the brain's major energy source.
-If the glucose levels in the blood fall far below their usual range, the brain responds by stimulating the
+Very low levels of glucose in the blood may interfere with the function of certain organ systems.
+The brain is particularly sensitive to low glucose levels because sugar is the brain's major energy source.
+To prevent glucose levels in the blood from falling too far below their usual range, the brain responds by stimulating the

-Most cases of hypoglycemia occur in people with diabetes and are caused by the insulin or other medications (especially, sulfonylureas such as glyburide, glipizide, and glimepiride, see Medication Treatment of Diabetes Mellitus: Oral Antihyperglycemic Medications Oral Antihyperglycemic Medications Many people with diabetes require medication to lower blood glucose levels, relieve symptoms, and prevent complications of diabetes.
+Most cases of hypoglycemia occur in people with diabetes and are caused by insulin or other medications (especially, sulfonylureas such as glyburide, glipizide, and glimepiride, see Medication Treatment of Diabetes Mellitus: Oral Antihyperglycemic Medications Oral Antihyperglycemic Medications Many people with diabetes require medication to lower blood glucose levels, relieve symptoms, and prevent complications of diabetes.
 There are two types of diabetes mellitus Type 1, in which... read more ) that they take to lower the levels of glucose in their blood.
-People with diabetes sometimes call the hypoglycemia that can occur after taking insulin an " insulin reaction" or "being shaky."
-Insulin reactions are more common when intense efforts are made to keep the glucose levels in the blood as close to normal as possible, or when people who take insulin do not check blood glucose levels frequently enough.
-People with diabetes who reduce food intake to lose weight or who develop chronic kidney disease Chronic Kidney Disease Chronic kidney disease is a slowly progressive (months to years) decline in the kidneys’ ability to filter metabolic waste products from the blood.
+Hypoglycemia is more common when intense efforts are made to keep the glucose levels in the blood as close to normal as possible, or when people who take insulin do not check blood glucose levels frequently enough.
+People with diabetes who reduce food intake or who develop chronic kidney disease Chronic Kidney Disease Chronic kidney disease is a slowly progressive (months to years) decline in the kidneys’ ability to filter metabolic waste products from the blood.
 Major causes are diabetes and high blood pressure... read more are more likely to have hypoglycemia.
-Older people are more susceptible than younger people to hypoglycemia resulting from sulfonylurea drugs.
+Older adults are more susceptible than younger people to hypoglycemia resulting from sulfonylurea medications.

-If, after taking a dose of a drug for diabetes, a person eats less than usual or is more physically active than normal, the drug may lower the level of glucose in the blood too much.
-People with type 1 diabetes or people with long-standing type 2 diabetes (at least 10 years) are more prone to hypoglycemia in these situations because they may not produce enough glucagon or epinephrine .
-The amounts of glucagon and epinephrine that are released are often too low to counteract a low level of glucose in the blood.
+If, after taking a dose of a medication for diabetes, a person eats less than usual or is more physically active than normal, the medication may lower the level of glucose in the blood too much.
+People with type 1 diabetes or people with long-standing type 2 diabetes (at least 10 years) are more prone to hypoglycemia in these situations because they may not produce enough glucagon or epinephrine to counteract a low level of glucose in the blood.

-An uncommon type of drug-related hypoglycemia sometimes occurs in people who secretly take insulin or other drugs that treat diabetes as part of a psychologic disorder such as factitious disorder imposed on self Factitious Disorder Imposed on Self Factitious disorder is pretending to have or producing physical or psychologic symptoms for no apparent external reason.
+An uncommon type of medication-related hypoglycemia sometimes occurs in people who secretly take insulin or other medications that treat diabetes as part of a psychologic disorder such as factitious disorder imposed on self Factitious Disorder Imposed on Self Factitious disorder is pretending to have or producing physical or psychologic symptoms for no apparent external reason.
 The cause is unknown, but stress and a severe personality disorder may... read more (previously called Munchausen syndrome).

 In otherwise healthy people, prolonged fasting (even up to several days) and prolonged strenuous exercise (even after a period of fasting) are unlikely to cause hypoglycemia.

 However, there are several diseases or conditions in which the body fails to maintain adequate levels of glucose in the blood after a period without food (fasting hypoglycemia).
-In people who drink heavily without eating, alcohol can block the release of stored glucose from the liver.
-In people with liver disease, such as viral hepatitis Overview of Acute Viral Hepatitis Acute viral hepatitis is inflammation of the liver, generally meaning inflammation caused by infection with one of the five hepatitis viruses.
+In people who drink heavily without eating, alcohol can block the formation of glucose in the liver.
+In people with advanced liver disease, such as viral hepatitis Overview of Acute Viral Hepatitis Acute viral hepatitis is inflammation of the liver, generally meaning inflammation caused by infection with one of the five hepatitis viruses.
 In most people, the inflammation begins suddenly... read more , cirrhosis Cirrhosis of the Liver Cirrhosis is the widespread distortion of the liver's internal structure that occurs when a large amount of normal liver tissue is permanently replaced with nonfunctioning scar tissue.
 The scar... read more , or cancer, the liver may not be able to store and produce sufficient glucose.
 Infants and children who have an abnormality of the enzyme systems that control glucose use (such as a glycogen storage disease Glycogen Storage Diseases Glycogen storage diseases are carbohydrate metabolism disorders that occur when there is a defect in the enzymes that are involved in the metabolism of glycogen, often resulting in growth abnormalities... read more ) also may have fasting hypoglycemia.

-Hypoglycemia can occur after a person eats a meal containing a large amount of carbohydrates (reactive hypoglycemia) if, for some reason, the body produces more insulin than is needed.
-However, this type of reaction is probably rare.
+Hypoglycemia can occur after a person eats a meal containing a large amount of carbohydrates (reactive hypoglycemia) if the body produces more insulin than is needed.
+However, this type of reaction is rare.
 In some cases, people with normal blood glucose levels experience symptoms that can be confused with hypoglycemia.

-Hypoglycemia symptoms rarely develop until the level of glucose in the blood falls below 60 milligrams per deciliter of blood.
+Hypoglycemia symptoms rarely develop until the level of glucose in the blood falls below 60 mg/dL (3.3 mmol/L).
 Some people develop symptoms at slightly higher levels, especially when blood glucose levels fall quickly, and some do not develop symptoms until the glucose levels in their blood are much lower.

 The body first responds to a fall in the level of glucose in the blood by releasing epinephrine from the adrenal glands.
-Epinephrine stimulates the release of glucose from body stores but also causes symptoms similar to those of an anxiety attack: sweating, nervousness, shaking, faintness, palpitations, and hunger.
+Epinephrine is a hormone that stimulates the release of glucose from body stores but also causes symptoms similar to those of an anxiety attack: sweating, nervousness, shaking, faintness, palpitations, and hunger.

 More severe hypoglycemia reduces the glucose supply to the brain, causing dizziness, fatigue, weakness, headaches, inability to concentrate, confusion, inappropriate behavior that can be mistaken for drunkenness, slurred speech, blurred vision, seizures, and coma.
 Severe and prolonged hypoglycemia may permanently damage the brain.

 Symptoms can begin slowly or suddenly, progressing from mild discomfort to severe confusion or panic within minutes.
 Sometimes, people who have had diabetes for many years (especially if they have had frequent episodes of hypoglycemia) are no longer able to sense the early symptoms of hypoglycemia, and faintness or even coma may develop without any other warning.

 In a person with an insulinoma Insulinoma An insulinoma is a rare type of tumor of the pancreas that secretes insulin, a hormone that lowers the levels of sugar (glucose) in the blood.
 These tumors arise from cells in the pancreas that... read more , symptoms are likely to occur early in the morning after an overnight fast, especially if the glucose stores in the blood are further depleted by exercise before breakfast.
 At first, people with a tumor usually have only occasional episodes of hypoglycemia, but over months or years, episodes may become more frequent and severe.

 In someone who is known to have diabetes, a doctor may suspect hypoglycemia when symptoms are described.
 The diagnosis may be confirmed when low glucose levels in the blood are measured while the person is experiencing symptoms.